Raph-09/Raph-09/README.md

 ### Key Responsibilities & Contributions:

 1. Part of a team that designed and developed a hyper-personalized recommendation engine for an online store to improve customer engagement and sales conversion rates.
 2. Performed extensive Exploratory Data Analysis (EDA) and data preprocessing, ensuring data consistency and quality across multiple datasets.
 3. Engineered new customer-related features and selected the most impactful variables for model training, significantly boosting performance.
 4. Evaluated different recommender system algorithms, including collaborative and content-based filtering, using libraries such as surprise and scikit-learn.
 5. Implemented simulations to test recommendation strategies under varying user behaviors and dataset dynamics.

-6. Research & Model Optimization: Studied and implemented machine learning best practices to fine-tune models, reduce overfitting, and improve recommendation accuracy.
+6. Studied and implemented machine learning best practices to fine-tune models, reduce overfitting, and improve recommendation accuracy.

 ---